 A Pedialyte alternative isn’t just good for upset tummies, but also good for colds and fevers.
 It helps to keep the electrolytes in check as well as keeping little ones hydrated.

-If your child has a cold, fever, diarrhea or is vomiting, try this homemade recipe.
+If your child has a cold, fever, diarrhea or is vomiting, try this.

 Vitamin Drinks and Homemade Pedialyte

-This homemade recipe is cheaper than Gatorade, Powerade or Vitamin Water, which would be the grown up version of Pedialyte, although sometimes my children prefer Vitamin Water over Pedialyte.
+Making your own alternative electrolyte drink is cheaper than Gatorade, Powerade or Vitamin Water, which would be the grown up version, although sometimes my children prefer Vitamin Water over Pedialyte.
 Note that the different flavors of Vitamin Water have various vitamins in them which is their marketing strategy.
-Those amounts of vitamins are so small in my opinion that I don’t think it makes a difference.
-I end up giving my childen vitamin supplements anyway.
-However, I do think that the electrolytes are beneficial.
+Those amounts of vitamins are suggested to be so small that it makes not much difference.
+Some give their children vitamin supplements anyway and feel that the electrolytes are beneficial.

-You might also be surprised to see how much sugar are in these vitamin type drinks.
-I was shocked since they claim to be so healthy for you.
-When you do the math, this recipe has less sugar and carbs than most of these vitamin drinks and kids love them because they are used to the taste of Kool Aid and Jell-o.
-Trying to get my child to drink the brand Pedialyte due to taste is often a chore, so this mom is a happy mom thanks to this homemade recipe.
+One might also be surprised to see how much sugar is in these vitamin type drinks.
+This is shocking since they claim to be so healthy for you.
+When you do the math, this recipe has less sugar and carbs than most of these vitamin drinks.
+Kids love them because they are accustomed to the taste of Kool Aid and Jell-o.
+Trying to get children to drink the brand Pedialyte due to taste is often a chore, so mom is a happy mom thanks to this recipe.
 It’s great to have another alternative to Vitamin Water that, for me, is usually cost prohibitive.
-This recipe is a keeper!
+This is a keeper!

 After the Illness